andy31lewis/brySVG/README.md

 A clickable button with (multiline) `text` on it(use `\n` for line breaks).
 If `fontsize` is not specified, the text will be scaled to fit the height (but not width) of the button.
 The `onclick` parameter is the function which handles the click event.

 **`ImageButton(position, size, image, onclick, fillcolour="lightgrey", canvas=None, objid=None)`**
 A clickable button with an SVG image on it.
 The centre of the image should be at (0,0).
 If the `canvas` is specified, the image will be scaled to fit inside the button.
-The onclick parameter is the function which handles the event.
+The `onclick` parameter is the function which handles the click event.

 ### Miscellaneous